Welcome | Sign In

 SaaS Best Practices, Part 2: Beyond Implementation

-When hosted applications first burst onto the scene -- many people tend to forget that Software as a Service (SaaS) was spawned by application service providers, or ASPs, which were common in the mid to late 1990s -- they were viewed primarily as one-off applications that were not necessarily mission-critical.
-Customer relationship management (CRM) -- which many firms considered important, but not necessarily core to their operations -- was the perfect place to start.
+When hosted applications first burst onto the scene — many people tend to forget that Software as a Service (SaaS) was spawned by application service providers, or ASPs, which were common in the mid to late 1990s — they were viewed primarily as one-off applications that were not necessarily mission-critical.
+Customer relationship management (CRM) — which many firms considered important, but not necessarily core to their operations — was the perfect place to start.
 Fast forward five years.

 The Other 25 Percent

 To be sure, all of the above flies in the face of warnings discussed in Part 1 of this article: Be wary of SaaS implementations that are too complex.
-Last year, Gartner (NYSE: IT) predicted that through 2010, 75 percent of complex CRM SaaS deployments would fail to meet enterprise expectations.
+Last year, Gartner predicted that through 2010, 75 percent of complex CRM SaaS deployments would fail to meet enterprise expectations.
 Indeed, many companies without the internal resources to support complex deployments should shun them.

 However, as larger companies increasingly deploy seats in the hundreds or even thousands, exceptions can be made.
 "Some of what the larger companies are doing definitely falls in the 'don't try this at home' category," Yankee Group analyst Sheryl Kingstone tells CRM Buyer.